Welcome to the world of higher education, where cautionary tales abound.

 Building a strong network and immersing oneself in language-related organizations can prove invaluable, opening doors to unexpected opportunities across diverse sectors hungry for linguistic prowess.

-In the realm of Commercial Art and Graphic Design, the unemployment rate stands at 7.9%, unveiling a canvas filled with both challenges and opportunities for graduates seeking their creative path.
+In Commercial Art and Graphic Design, the unemployment rate stands at 7.9%, unveiling a canvas filled with challenges and opportunities for graduates seeking their creative path.